This program provides college premeds an overview of medical school. The program

 This program is designed for students who are serious about pursuing a career in

 medicine.
 During the program students get a very fast paced overview of the basic

-science courses and clinical rotations of a typical medical student complemented
+science courses and clinical rotations of a typical medical school complemented with

-for next summer will be posted here in March 2018.
+Applications for the class of 2019 will be posted here in August 2018.

 After graduating from Naperville Central High School, Zachary continued his medical

 studies as a Pre - Professional Medical Scholar at Case Western Reserve University.

 After completing his 8 year B.A.-M.D. program, he started his pediatric residency

 at the University of Illinois Children’s Hospital.
 Zachary is now in his senior